-What the engagement told us What will we carry forward What are our new actions Identification is still an issue for carers, linked to lack of understanding of what caring is.
+1. Carers are identified early and recog What the engagement told us What will we carry forward What are our new actions Identification is still an issue for carers, linked to lack of understanding of what caring is.
 Engagement recognised the need for GP surgeries to improve identification of carers.
 Lack of recognition was cited as a barrier to being kept informed; this was mentioned as a particular issue in hospital settings.
 Carers not receiving Carers Allowance feel they aren't recognised like those who receive it.
 Ongoing staff training development to aid awareness and identification.
-Ongoing review of information and use of pages to aid carers to identify themselves.
+Ongoing review of information and use of pages to aid carers to identify themselves and support staff to identify them.
 Continued promotion of Digital Resource for Carers & Employers for Carers resources.
-Continued promotion and growth of the Carers Passport scheme.
-Improving access to primary care and health checks for carers as a means of supporting carers to maintain their own physical and menta health and wellbeing.
-A social seeding programme to provide ongoing relationships and alliances through the ICS and ensure it is reaching out to carers across cultures.
-Ensure better carer identification and consideration of their needs on admission to an discharge from hospital.
-Use of social media, to raise carer awareness, particularly around Young Carers.
-How will we know this has worked?
-Increase in identified carers services. - GP registers, council systems, carer s recorded to be accessing commissioned
+Continued promotion and growth of the Carers Passport scheme, particularly in hospital settings.
+Improving access to primary care and health checks for carers as a means of supporting carers to maintain their own physical and mental health and wellbeing particularly for working carers and parent carers.